Habit Change: How to Quit Unhelpful Habits

 As a lifelong learner, and someone who gets a huge dopamine kick out of learning, it can also become a problem.
 If you're always in learning mode, you may get stuck when it comes to implementing what you've learned.

-- For every course or book, create an action plan with three specific tasks to implement.
+- For every course or book, create an action plan with three specific tasks to implement if relevant to your current goals and direction.

 - Use the “learn one, do one, teach one” method.
 This is a great way to consolidate what you have learned.
 For example, observe a mentor, then do the task.
 Once you've completed it, demonstrate it or teach others.
-It's a great way to push you through from observing / learning to actually taking action.
+It enables you to push you through from observing and learning, to actually taking action.
 It can be a mini accountability challenge to present your new skill within a certain timeframe.

 - Commit to taking intentional action every single day.
 Reverse engineer your goal.
 Identify everything that needs to be done, and each day – regardless for how long or how big / small the step is; take one step forward.